bhaaskara/git/Git_Concepts.md

 Git supports two different types of tags, annotated and lightweight tags. they differ in the amount of accompanying meta data they store.
 **A best practice is to consider Annotated tags as public, and Lightweight tags as private.** Annotated tags store extra meta data such as: the tagger name, email, and date.
 This is important data for a public release.
 Lightweight tags are essentially 'bookmarks' to a commit, they are just a name and a pointer to a commit, useful for creating quick links to relevant commits.

+`git tag -a "v1.0" -m "this is version 1"`  Create a tag `git tag` list the tags
+`git show v1.0` Details of a tag

 ## Rewriting history (change commit message)
 ### Change most recent commit messge
 `git commit --amend -m "an updated commit message"`